xmtp/xmtp-dot-org/docs/tutorials/debug-and-test.md

 $ ...
 ```

-Populating test wallets might cause you to hit the XMTP network rate limit.
+Populating test wallets might cause you to exceed the XMTP network rate limit.
 If this happens, wait 5 minutes and try again.

 ## Test your app